open-resources/dash_curriculum/tutorial/part1/chapter4.md

 ## Structure of app callbacks

+Before we talk about the structure of a callback, let's briefly discuss how callbacks in general will fit into your app.
+Referring to the structure of an app that we have discussed so far your callbacks will always fit after your app layout and before you actually run the app.
+Your app gets the following structure:

+- Import packages
+- Initialise the app
+- Create app components
+- App layout
+- Configure callback(s)
+- Run the app

+Now, let's have a closer look at what a callback looks like.
 Despite the variety of usage of callbacks they all share the same basic structure.
 A generic callback will have the following structure and is composed of two main components, the callback decorator and the callback function:

 ```
 # Callback decorator